stackp/promisejs/README.md

     /* Global configuration option */
     promise.ajaxTimeout = 10000;

+You can set underlying properties of the XMLHttpRequest object using the configuration callback property.

+    /* Global configuration option */
+    promise.configureXhr = function(xhr){
+        xhr.withCredentials = true;
+        return xhr;
+    };
 ## Browser compatibility

 The library has been successfully tested on IE5.5+ and FF1.5+